cosmos/ibc-rs/CONTRIBUTING.md

 - `git remote add origin git@github.com:<location of fork>

 Now `origin` refers to your fork and `upstream` refers to the original version.
-Now `git push -u origin master` to update the fork, and make pull requests against the original repo.
+Now `git push -u origin main` to update the fork, and make pull requests against the original repo.

-To pull in updates from the origin repo, run `git fetch upstream` followed by `git rebase upstream/master` (or whatever branch you're working in).
+To pull in updates from the origin repo, run `git fetch upstream` followed by `git rebase upstream/main` (or whatever branch you're working in).

 ## Changelog